Last Updated: November 5, 2019

 For purposes of this Policy:

-- “Consumer” means any natural person who is located in the EU, but excludes any individual acting in his or her capacity as an Employee.
+- “Consumer” means any natural person who is located in the EU, UK or Switzerland, but excludes any individual acting in his or her capacity as an Employee.

 - “Controller” means a person or organization which, alone or jointly with others, determines the purposes and means of the processing of Personal Data.

-- “Employee” means any current, former or prospective employee, intern, temporary worker or contractor of Virtuoso or any of its EU subsidiaries or affiliates, or any related individual whose Personal Data Virtuoso processes in connection with an employment relationship, who is located in the EU.
+- “Employee” means any current, former or prospective employee, intern, temporary worker or contractor of Virtuoso or any of its EU, UK or Swiss subsidiaries or affiliates, or any related individual whose Personal Data Virtuoso processes in connection with an employment relationship, who is located in the EU, UK or Switzerland.

 - "EU” means the European Union and Iceland, Liechtenstein and Norway.

 - “Member Agency” means any travel agency that is a member of Virtuoso’s network of agencies.

 - “Personal Data” means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by Virtuoso in the U.S. from the EU, UK or Switzerland, and (iii) recorded in any form.